cppbuildenv/buildenv/README.md

 - **Conan**: Although powerful, Conan depends on the additional Python language, which increases the learning curve.
 Conan not only supports CMake but also other build systems like `Meson`, `Makefile`, `MSBuild`, `SScon`, `QMake`, `Bazaar`, etc. This makes its API more deeply abstracted, requiring more time to learn new things.
 As we all known, many c++ developers are still not very familiar with CMake script, this would increase their learning burden.

 - **Vcpkg**: Easier to use in comparison, but due to networking issues in China, the experience is poor, and it is almost impossible to use properly.
-Additionally, Vcpkg's default package management only tracks the latest versions of third-party libraries, which complicates managing specific versions of dependencies within projects.
+Additionally, Vcpkg's default package management is too simplistic, and it is not flexible for managing multiple versions of dependencies.

 Furthermore, both Conan and Vcpkg do not effectively manage cross-compilation environments.
 During cross-compilation for multiple platforms, developers often have to manually configure the toolchain, rootfs, and various tools.
 This process is not only cumbersome but also error-prone.